bezzlab/mzIdentMLVisualiser/mzIdentMLViewer/README.md

 Copy mzIdentMLToJSON folder to your instance(<your galaxy directory>/tools/) This folder contains
- 1. wrapper(mzIdentMLToJSON.xml)
+ 1. wrapper - mzIdentMLToJSON.xml
- 2. Python script(mzIdentMLToJSON.py)
+ 2. Python script - mzIdentMLToJSON.py
- 3. and java library(mzIdentMLExtractor.jar) for this tool
+ 3. java library - mzIdentMLExtractor.jar

-Again, you need to change the output file path in mzIdentMLToJSON.py file similar to galaxy plugin
+Again, you need to change the output file path in mzIdentMLToJSON.py file similar to you did in galaxy plugin installation.

 ## Useful links